Wintry weather disrupts travel across the heartland - NewsBreak

 Wintry weather disrupts travel across the heartland

-DALLAS — (AP) — Freezing rain and drizzle is disrupting travel from Central Texas to the Great Lakes, with ice-glazed roads leading to hundreds of traffic accidents.
+Freezing rain and drizzle is disrupting travel from Central Texas to the Great Lakes , with ice-glazed roads leading to hundreds of traffic accidents.

 More than half an inch of ice could accumulate in parts of the Ozarks through Friday morning, while a quarter- to a half-inch was expected in North Texas through Thursday, the National Weather Service said.